Please note, some documents here are in the process of being updated and new editions will reflect the change of the

 - Federal Agency EVM Policy Summary, October 2016

-This PMSC reference document summarizes the EVM policy of the various federal agencies.
-This document will be updated on a regular basis as more information is discovered or made available to the NDIA PMSC.
+This IPMD reference document summarizes the EVM policy of the various federal agencies.
+This document will be updated on a regular basis as more information is discovered or made available to the NDIA IPMD.
 Contact the Chair or Vice Chair to submit updates or additional content for this document.

 - Earned Value Management System Standard Equivalence Agreement

 The NDIA IPMD has signed an equivalence agreement with its counterpart in Great Britain, the Association for Project Management.
 This agreement recognizes the equivalence of their respective EVMS documents in contracts, partnering agreements, and other applicable business transactions.
 The agreement, which took effect on July 1, 2004, and was reaffirmed on February 14, 2015, remains in effect until either group provides written notification to the other of an intention to withdraw.